danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

     }'
 ```

-Its nothing fancy, I'm using incrementing mode with the `Id` column and an SMT to specify the `CurrencyId` field as the key for the record.
+Its nothing fancy, using incrementing mode with the `Id` column and an SMT to specify the `CurrencyId` field as the key for the record.

 With the application and Connector running we should see the ticker data in the Topic.